45678/miniLockLib/README.md

 `cd miniLockLib`

-`npm install` to install local packages needed to run `make` tasks.
+`npm install` to download the dependencies defined in `package.json`.

 `make` to compile [CoffeeScript](http://www.coffeescript.org/) files into [ECMAScript](http://www.ecmascript.org/) files in the `library.compiled`, `tests.compiled` and `website` folders.